 For the majority of women, ongoing type 2 diabetes checks are usually a simple blood test.

-Remember, even if your follow-up checks show that you don't have diabetes, remind your GP that you have had gestational diabetes and have follow-up checks again every one to three years.
+Remember, even if your follow-up checks show that you do not have diabetes, remind your GP that you have had gestational diabetes and discuss when you will need your next diabetes check.